rails-sqlserver/tiny_tds/README.md

 EXEC sp_addrolemember N'db_owner', N'tinytds';
 ```

-From here you can now run the tests.
-This assumes you have both Ruby & the needed FreeTDS installed.
+From here you can build and run tests against an installed version of FreeTDS.

 ```shell
 $ bundle install